TheoCavinato/RESHAPE/README.md

 ```
 Make sure that the following standard library flags can be used by g++ on your system: *-lz -lpthread -lbz2 -llzma -lcurl -lcrypto*

+The installation should take less than a minute once the other libraries are installed.
+To test if the software is correctly installed you can run the tool on the example dataset: `bash validation.sh`.
+This test should take less than a minute.

 ### Static binary
 Building from source is not necessary as we provide the static binary at the release link:
 https://github.com/TheoCavinato/RESHAPE/releases/